Ok so let me preface this list with a few important notes:

 I'm actually currently taking this class, and I really love it!
 It's a really clear continuation of most of my previous classes.
-In this cass, I have been able to see more logical applications of the theroies I had to derive in other classes.
+In this class, I have been able to see more logical applications of the theories I had to derive in other classes.
 A lot of it is like a review of differential equations and dynamics!

 AME-310: Engineering Thermodynamics

-As someone who has always stuggled with chemistry, this class was a bit challenging for me.
-I had to go way back in my brain and remember material that I hadn't dealt with since sophmore year of high school.
-I actually took this class in Florence, Italy as a part of the Viterbi Summer Overseas Program so the workload wasn't too bad, but I definitly had to work hard to understand the material.
+As someone who has always struggled with chemistry, this class was a bit challenging for me.
+I had to go way back in my brain and remember material that I hadn't dealt with since sophomore year of high school.
+I actually took this class in Florence, Italy as a part of the Viterbi Summer Overseas Program so the workload wasn't too bad, but I definitely had to work hard to understand the material.